-The time stamp calculation is incorporated easily into a spreadsheet, such as Excel or Calc.
+The time stamp calculation is incorporated easily into a spreadsheet, such as Microsoft Excel, LibreOffice Calc, or Google Sheets.
 First, open the data file in a spreadsheet and parse on the comma (",") deliminator.
 Most spreadsheets will automatically parse the data using the "," character.
 The parsing operation will separate the start_time into two cells - date and time.
-Use the "trim" function to strip the white space around the date cell and use "concatenate" to combine the text into a new start date.
+Add the two cells together to create the start date.
 The spreadsheet will automatically format the new text into a date.
 Next, divide the time stamp entry by 86400.
 This converts the time stamp into a value compatible with the spreadsheet date functions.
 Finally, add the new time stamp to the new start date and a complete data/time is generated.
 Format the column as a "time" category and include the trailing ".000" to present the millisecond precision.

-Figure 19: Time Stamp Conversion Method
+Figure 20: Time Stamp Conversion Method